stormpath/stormpath-sdk-java/docs/source/registration.rst

 The Verify 'Link Base URL' mentioned above is the fully qualified base URL used to generate a unique link the user will click when reading the email.
 For example, during development, this is often something like ``http://localhost:8080/verify`` and in production, something like ``https://myapp.com/verify``.

 When a user clicks the link in the email, the Stormpath Servlet Plugin will automatically process the resulting request.
 By default, the context-relative path that will process these requests is ``/verify`` as the above link examples show.
-This path is controlled via the ``stormpath.web.verify.url`` configuration property:
+This path is controlled via the ``stormpath.web.verify.uri`` configuration property:

 .. code-block:: properties

-    stormpath.web.verify.url = /verify
+    stormpath.web.verify.uri = /verify

 You can change the value to reflect a different path if you wish.

 .. caution::
-    The fully qualified Link Base URL configured in the Stormpath Admin Console must always reflect the path configured via ``stormpath.web.verify.url``.
+    The fully qualified Link Base URL configured in the Stormpath Admin Console must always reflect the path configured via ``stormpath.web.verify.uri``.
 If you change one, you must change the other.

-.. _verify next url:
+.. _verify next uri:

 Verify Next URI
 ^^^^^^^^^^^^^^^

-When the user clicks the email verification link and the request is processed by the the ``stormpath.web.verify.url`` path, the user will be immediately redirected to a 'next' URL.
-By default, this URL is the :ref:`login page <login>` as controlled by the ``stormpath.web.verify.nextUrl`` configuration property:
+When the user clicks the email verification link and the request is processed by the the ``stormpath.web.verify.uri`` path, the user will be immediately redirected to a 'next' URI.
+By default, this URI is the :ref:`login page <login>` as controlled by the ``stormpath.web.verify.nextUri`` configuration property:

 .. code-block:: properties

-    stormpath.web.verify.nextUrl = /login?status=verified
+    stormpath.web.verify.nextUri = /login?status=verified

-As you can see, this URL has a ``status=verified`` query parameter.
+As you can see, this URI has a ``status=verified`` query parameter.
 The plugin's default login view will recognize the query parameter and show the user a nice message explaining that their account has been verified and that they can log in:

 .. image:: /_static/login-verified.png